tomdoyoon/The-Green-Card-US-Immigration-Employment/README.md

 I analyze the trends found within successful applicants; however, it is important to note that all applicants have already faced "success".
 This is due to the nature of the data - all applicants have already impressed an employer, passed the interviews, and received a job offer all as a foreign national.
 To provide further insight into the candidates that are chosen for Green Card sponsorship, I analyze not only features of candidates that eventually received a "certified" case status, but also every candidate an employer applied for.

-The project is concluded with a regression deep learning model, Random Forest model, and a Linear Regression model that all have an objective to estimate a particular applicant's annual wage offered.
-The project also includes a classification deep learning model, Up sampled Random Forest model, Down sampled Random Forest model, SMOTE Random Forest model, and a regular Random Forest model that all have an objective to estimate if a particular applicant will be successful and receive a certified status.
+The project is concluded with a classification deep learning model, Up sampled Random Forest model, Down sampled Random Forest model, SMOTE Random Forest model, and a regular Random Forest model that all have an objective to estimate if a particular applicant will be successful and receive a certified status.

 # Table of Contents:
 - Cleaning, EDA, and StatAnal: Analysis related to the PERM Green Card Immigration Employment data over 2014-2021.
-- Machine Learning and Deep Learning: Models predicting an applicant's Green Card outcome and annual wage offered.
+- Machine Learning and Deep Learning: Models predicting an applicant's Green Card outcome.

 # Observations and Findings: